ASAP (TV program): ASAP XV, ASAP Rocks, ASAP 2012 (2010–2015)

 On January 4, 2015, the show was relaunched as ASAP 20 to commemorate the show's 20th anniversary.
-It launched a new, simple logo that replaced the one being used from 2006 (although the 2006 ASAP LED logo is used on the show's teaser for the said date), and from that point, Piolo Pascual, Sarah Geronimo, Toni Gonzaga, and Bamboo became main hosts of the show as seen in their entire logo animation (which was usually used before commercial breaks).
-The show unveiled its third theme song "ASAP Let's Celebrate", used during the show's 20th anniversary OBB.
+It launched a new, simple logo that replaced the one being used since 2006 (although the 2006 ASAP LED logo is used on the show's teaser for the said date); and, from that point, Piolo Pascual, Sarah Geronimo, Toni Gonzaga, and Bamboo became main hosts of the show, as seen in their logo animation (which was usually used before commercial breaks).
+The show unveiled its third theme song "ASAP Let's Celebrate", used during the show's 20th anniversary opening billboard (OBB).

-Also during that time, the tide tilted in favor of ASAP once again when some mainstays from their rival shows transferred networks and started appearing in the show.
-Among the notable transfers were actress Iza Calzado, R&B royalties Jay-R and Kyla, and StarStruck V Ultimate Female Survivor Sarah Lahbati, who also performed regularly while showing her remarkable fierce and sizzling sexy dance moves after a bitter falling out with her former network.
+Also during that time, the tide tilted in favor of ASAP once again when some mainstays from their rival shows transferred networks and started appearing on the show.
+Among the notable transfers were actress Iza Calzado, R&B royalty Jay-R and Kyla, and StarStruck V Ultimate Female Survivor Sarah Lahbati, who also performed regularly while showing her dance moves after a bitter falling out with her former network.

-In August 2015, the show faced another challenge when they got into a tough ratings battle with GMA's new Sunday variety show Sunday PinaSaya (the program that replacing Sunday All Stars) that showcased the vaudeville format (more comedy skits than musical numbers).
-The show had to make adjustments by reducing the musical production numbers and incorporated a more variety format of games and skits.
-ASAP original host Martin Nievera courted controversy when he vented his ire on the show's changes via Twitter, but later clarified his reaction saying he believes these changes in the format of the show are a way to "satisfy many markets with dignity and class".
-Conceding to "Sunday Pinasaya"'s rising popularity, the ABS-CBN management decided to revert ASAP to its original concert party format and cut the show's running time to 2 hours to accommodate the late-night comedy gag show Banana Split Extra Scoop which was renamed to Banana Sundae in mid-November 2015.
+In August 2015, the show faced another challenge when they got into a ratings battle with GMA's new Sunday variety show Sunday PinaSaya (the program that replacing Sunday All Stars) that showcased the vaudeville format (more comedy skits than musical numbers).
+The show had to make adjustments by reducing the musical production numbers and incorporating more of a variety format of games and skits.
+ASAP original host Martin Nievera courted controversy when he vented his ire over the show's changes via Twitter, but later clarified his reaction, saying he believes these changes in the format of the show are a way to "satisfy many markets with dignity and class".
+Conceding to Sunday Pinasayas rising popularity, the ABS-CBN management decided to revert ASAP to its original concert party format and cut the show's running time to 2 hours to accommodate the late-night comedy show Banana Split Extra Scoop which was renamed to Banana Sundae in mid-November 2015.
 A few weeks later, Elmo Magalona, son of Philippine King of Rap Francis Magalona, switched networks and became part of the show.